Health Feature Articles

 - Avoid close contact with people who are sick.
 Stay home when you are sick.
 Keeping your distance from others will protect them from getting sick too.

 - Sanitize utensils, toys, equipment and furniture.
-This can help reduce the spread of colds in your home and thus reduce your risk of developing more serious complications like pneumonia.
+This can help reduce the spread of colds which then reduces your risk of developing more serious complications like pneumonia.

 If, in spite of all your efforts, you become ill, take good care of yourself.
 Get plenty of rest, drink lots of fluids, and pay attention to your symptoms.
 If home treatment does not work or if symptoms worsen after they seemed to be getting better, contact your health care provider.

 This article provides general information for educational purposes.
-Follow the advice of your health care provider; his or her advice is individualized to your situation.
+Follow the advice of your health care provider, which is individualized to your situation.

 Mettler M, Kemper DW (2003) Healthwise for Life.
 Bosie Idaho: Healthwise Incorporated